Tweens & Teens Crafty Gift Ideas (Series)

 For the young artist in your life, I present to you the The Super Hero Comic Kit.
 It’s the perfect canvas for that budding illustrator/writer.
 Also available, the Create Your Own Comic Book has 100+ templates to get those creative juices flowing.
 And for the artist who needs no templates or guidance to constrain them?
 You can never go wrong with a moleskin sketchbook.

 We are way beyond your little sister/brother’s play-doh, folks.
 Tweens and teens are at the perfect age range for their very own pottery wheel and first experiences throwing clay.
-This Pottery Studio by Faber-Castell is the crafty gift that keeps on giving.
+This Pottery Studio by Faber-Castell is the art kit that keeps on giving.
 It has everything they need to get started–it even includes an apron and a table cover (parents everywhere rejoice!).

 Circuit Clay by Klutz is a full kit complete with circuits, LEDs, and battery packs to make your creations light up.
 Art and science, for the win!
 The Clay Charms Kit teaches you how to make a number of clay minis including my favorite… (drum roll) tiny adorable food!
 And lastly, this Clay Dinosaurs Kit allows you to bring dinosaur fossils to life by covering them with your own creativity (and clay).